chunkaichang/til/comp_arch/mutex_impl.md

 ---

 ## Implementation Mutual Exclusion without Locks
 There are well-known algorithms for lock-free mutual exclusion such as Dekker's algorithm and Peterson's algorithm which use only LOADs and STOREs.
 However, they assume sequential consistency (SC).
-Since SC hits performance (e.g., load bypassing is not allowed), modern processors implements more relaxed memory models (e.g., TSO, weak memory consistency, etc.).
+Since SC hits performance (e.g., load bypassing is not allowed), modern processors implement more relaxed memory models (e.g., TSO, weak memory consistency, etc.).
 As a result, these algorithms need to use atomic loads/stores when running on modern machines.

 Instead of using the above generic algorithms that mimic locks, applications can also adopt lock-free algorithms and data structures.
 These approaches allow threads to make progress without locks by using atomic instructions (e.g., compare-and-swap) or hw support for transactional memory.